pterm/pterm/README.md

 		BackgroundStyle: pterm.Style{pterm.BgGreen},
 		Margin:          15,
 	}
-	// Use custom Header printer
+	// Use custom DefaultHeader printer
 	customHeaderPrinter.Println("This is a custom header.")
 }